fechanique/cordova-plugin-fcm/README.md

 ## Changelog

+### Version 7.0.1 (28/06/2020)

+Replaced native to JS context messaging, from JS injection to event subscription.

 ### Version 7.0.0 (27/06/2020)

 Breaking update released.
 Please pay atention to the changes in plugin preferences and API methods.